Vivek1258/torch-spyre/docs/source/compiler/Torch_Spyre_Dynamic_Shapes_Design.md

 Torch-Spyre commits to a per-core static work distribution at compile time.
 This is a property of the Spyre dataflow architecture, not a software choice.
 Combined with the goal of unblocking variable-input serving workloads such as vLLM and FSM, this motivates the bounded bucketing approach: a single compiled binary covers an entire declared range, and the planner can still reason about splits and HBM spans using compile-time constants (`max` and `granularity`).

-A fully symbolic GPU-style approach would require lifting the static work-distribution constraint, which is out of scope for the current Spyre hardware generation.
-A fully static recompile-per-shape approach would not meet the latency requirements of online serving.
-Bounded bucketing is the trade-off that fits both the hardware and the target workloads.

 ---

 ## 4. Use Cases

 Dynamic shape support is driven by inference serving workloads where batch sizes and sequence lengths vary across requests.

-- **vLLM.** Continuous batching with packed-token inputs.
-Each step aggregates concurrent requests into one batched call, with batch and sequence length varying per step. vLLM pads inputs to a multiple of `granularity` and presents them as a single bounded-symbolic dimension.
-- **FSM (Foundation Model Serving) for Granite.** IBM's production inference path for Granite models.
-Per-request batch sizes follow the same dynamic-batch shape as vLLM.
+- **vLLM on Spyre (`spyre-inference` plugin).** vLLM serves LLMs with continuous batching and a PagedAttention KV cache.
+Each scheduling iteration processes a mix of prefill and decode tokens, so both batch and sequence dimensions vary per step.
+- **Foundation Model Stack (FMS).** FMS is a collection of PyTorch-native components for development, inference, training, and tuning of foundation models.
+It provides reimplementations of model families (LLaMA, GPT-BigCode, RoBERTa, and others via `fms-extras`) that are designed to compile cleanly with `torch.compile` and to integrate with downstream serving stacks such as TGIS.
+Dynamic shapes lets FMS-based inference paths compile once per `(min, max)` range instead of once per shape.

-- **Triton Inference Server.** Dynamic batching that aggregates concurrent client requests into variable batch sizes per dispatch.
+Other inference servers implementing Dynamic batching ( such as Triton Inference Server ) aggregate concurrent client requests into variable batch sizes per dispatch.
+Dynamic shapes lets the same compiled binary serve every aggregated batch size within the declared bucket.

 **Worked example.** Consider `[s97, 128]` fp16 with `s97 ∈ [64, 1024]` and `granularity=64`.
 The planner picks `splits = {mb: 32, out: 1}`, so the batch dimension absorbs all 32 cores.
 The same compiled plan handles every admissible runtime value (`64, 128, 192, …, 1024`, 16 buckets) without recompilation.